MAKE

 then spin your row around (from step eight).

-tuck that end — and the tail from when you started — in amongst the stitches.
+Tuck that end — and the tail on the other end, when you started — in amongst the stitches.